mehdidc/parallel_url_downloader/README.md

 `parallel_url_downloader download chunk_0.txt`

 This will download the urls in `chunk_0.txt`
-You can also easily download all the chunks in parallel using `xargs`:
+You can also easily download all the chunks in parallel using xargs:

 `find -name 'chunk*.txt'| xargs -n1 -P8 python cli.py download`